 To give you an idea of the impact your donation could have:

-- $50 can provide winter running gear for a member
+- $50 could provide a member with winter running gear

 - $100 could provide a member the ability to celebrate with BoMF family during the year

 - $250 could provide a member race fees, incentives to reach certain mileage milestones